 The bioregional assessment programs use the best available scientific data, information and knowledge.
 As a result the programs produce independent, scientifically robust, and useful information at a regional scale.

 Making this valuable information publicly available is an important aspect of the programs and is consistent with the Australian Government's principles of providing publicly accessible, transparent and responsibly managed public sector information.

 This sharing of intellectual knowledge helps communities, scientists, governments and industry understand what was done and how it was done.

 Bioregional assessments are multidisciplinary and involve a broad range of data from disciplines such as geology, hydrology, hydrogeology, modelling and ecology.
 The data are provided in many formats.

-The Program has invested in acquiring high-quality data to provide a robust foundation for the assessments.
+The programs have invested in acquiring high-quality data to provide a robust foundation for assessments.